tldr-pages/tldr/pages/common/yacas.md

 > Yet Another Computer Algebra System.
 > More information: <http://www.yacas.org>.

-- Start an interactive console session:
+- Start an interactive `yacas` session:

 `yacas`

-- In the console session, execute a statement:
+- In the `yacas` session, execute a statement:

 `In> {{Integrate(x)Cos(x);}}`

-- In the console session, display an example:
+- In the `yacas` session, display an example:

 `In> {{Example();}}`

-- Quit from the console session:
+- Quit from the `yacas` session:

 `In> {{quit}}`

-- Execute one or more yacas scripts (without terminal or prompts), then exit:
+- Execute one or more `yacas` scripts (without terminal or prompts), then exit:

 `yacas -p -c {{path/to/script1}} {{path/to/script2}}`